Harvard LL.M. Personal Statement Part A: What You Need to Know

 • a problem in that field of interest that needs solving

 In the process of writing the essay, you’ll be making notes, digesting ideas, making connections between them, deciding what you agree or disagree with, and formulating your own arguments.
-All of that takes neural connections.
+All that takes neural connections.
 And neural connections take time to form.

 Building on a topic you're familiar with can make this process more manageable.

-For instance, it’ll make little sense for you to write about the truth commission in Colombia if you’ve never been to Colombia, have never shown any interest in anything Colombia-related, and don’t speak good enough Spanish to read relevant literature in original.
+For instance, it’ll make little sense for you to write about the truth commission in Colombia if you’ve never been to Colombia, have never shown any interest in Colombia, and don’t speak good enough Spanish to read relevant literature in original.
 The chances are, it’ll be incredibly difficult for you to write a good essay on a topic you feel no personal connection to.

 One way to demonstrate the personal relevance of a topic is through your existing expertise, building on your research and writing history.